krnak/ztrezor/doc/zcash_overview.md

 Integer `q` is the size of the base field of Pallas and scalar field of Vesta.
 Integer `r` is the size of the base field of Vesta and scalar field of Pallas.

-These two curves were designed by Zcash cryptographers.
+These two curves were designed by Zcash cryptographers with focus to Halo2 efficiency.
 They are documented on [github](https://github.com/zcash/pasta).
 All Orchard's cryptography runs over the Pallas curve.
-Vesta is used only during a proof computation.
+Vesta is used only during a proof computation and verification.

-## ZIP32
+## ZIP-32

+Orchard spending keys are derived deterministically and hiearchically.
+Key derivation mechanism is simillar to BIP-32.
+It is described in [ZIP-32](https://zips.z.cash/zip-0032).

 Paths of Orchard keys are of type